How to Use This Tool

 Load an Image

-Drag and drop an image onto the input area, click to browse, or paste an image from your clipboard with Ctrl+V. Supports JPEG, PNG, WebP, BMP, and GIF up to 25 MB.
+Click the upload area to pick a file, drag and drop an image, or paste a screenshot from your clipboard with Ctrl+V. Accepts JPG, PNG, WebP, BMP, and GIF up to 25 MB.

-Click anywhere on the image to pick a color.
-The crosshair cursor helps you target the exact pixel you want.
-Each click adds the color to your palette.
+Click anywhere on the image to grab the color of that exact pixel.
+A crosshair cursor helps you target the spot you want, and each click adds the color to your palette below.

-The picked color appears in the output panel with HEX, RGB, and HSL values.
-Click any value to copy it to your clipboard instantly.
+Every picked color is shown in HEX, RGB, and HSL.
+Click any value to copy it to your clipboard instantly, ready to paste into your design tool, code editor, or notes.

 Download Your Palette

-Your picked colors appear as a history strip below the output.
-Click Download Palette to save all picked colors as a PNG swatch image with HEX labels.
+Your picked colors stack up in a history strip of up to 18 unique swatches.
+Click Download Palette to save them as a single PNG swatch sheet with the HEX values labeled below each color.

 Frequently Asked Questions